ChrisRom89/SimpleNoteManager/README.md

 Web application for creating, modifying, deleting and visualizing notes.

 Every note consists of the title and some plain text.
 All the notes are listed on a single web page (client).
-The user can enter new notes by clicking on a single button opening
+The user can enter new notes by clicking on a button opening taking the input data from a edit field and a textarea.
-a form with two edit fields for the title and the note text.

 The front-end is written with HTML, CSS and java script.
 On the back-end site a REST API is written in Java together with the Spring framework.